Hopfian wreath products and the stable finiteness conjecture: Stable finiteness

-Next, we explain how the second statement in Proposition \ref{prop:LE} follows from the first.
+We now turn to the proof of Proposition \ref{prop:LE}.
+First, we explain how the second statement in Proposition \ref{prop:LE} follows from the first.
 Recall that if $A$ is a finite-dimensional algebra over a field $\mathbb{K}$, then $A$ naturally acts on itself faithfully by linear transformations, so that a choice of $\mathbb{K}$-basis for $A$ induces an embedding of $A$ as a subring of $\mathbb{M}_d(\mathbb{K})$, where $d=\dim_{\mathbb{K}}(A)$.
 In particular we have the following:

 \begin{lemma} If $\mathbb{F}$ is a finite field of characteristic $p$, then $\mathbb{F}$ is isomorphic to a subring of $\mathbb{M}_{d} (\mathbb{F}_p)$ for some $d \geq 1$. \end{lemma}